TritonDataCenter/muppet/docs/index.md

 ## Load Balancer

-The loadbalancer used is just [HAProxy](http://haproxy.1wt.eu/), but with a [patch from openwrt](https://dev.openwrt.org/) that lets us get the "real" client IP address into the `x-forwarded-for` header.
+The loadbalancer used is [HAProxy](http://www.haproxy.org/), but a [fork maintained by Joyent](https://github.com/joyent/haproxy-1.8), with a patch to use Event Ports.
 There is an `haproxy.cfg.in` file that is templated with a sparse number of `%s`; this file is used to generate a new haproxy.cfg each time the topology of online loadbalancers changes.

-*Important:* Checked into this repo is a "blank" haproxy.cfg - *DO NOT EDIT THIS FILE!*.
+*Important:* Checked into this repo is a "blank" haproxy.cfg.default - *DO NOT EDIT THIS FILE!*, except in the case you need the default behaviour to change.
 That file is used as a syntactically correct, but empty haproxy.cfg file that we use to bootstrap haproxy _before_ muppet is running.
 Any changes you want to see made to haproxy.cfg must be made in the template file, as that's what you really care about.

 ## Muppet